-Do you have too much money and don’t know how to spend it?
-Then maybe choose one of the luxury cars in Forza Horizon 4 for your virtual garage.
+Do you have too much money to know what to do with?
+Then maybe you should choose one of the luxury cars in Forza Horizon 4 for your virtual garage.

 Pimp your car collection with one of the priciest vehicles in Forza Horizon 4.
-Each of the following machines costs 10,000,000 Credits in the Autoshow, the maximum prize on the list.
-So let’s take a look at each beauty to determine which one is your next dream car.
+Each of the following machines costs 10,000,000 Credits in the Autoshow, the maximum price on the list.
+So let’s take a look at each of these beauties to help you find your next dream car.

 Note: These are not the most expensive cars in the game overall, as some models boast far higher numbers in the Auction House.
 Since the prices keep changing there, this article focuses on those models that are constantly available in the Autoshow.